-Stay in one of our Rustic Deer Camps in the Adirondacks.
+Stay in one of our Rustic Tent Camps in the Adirondacks.

 Our Whitetail Deer hunting starts in the Northern Zone in October and runs into December.

-We guide Deer hunts out of several hunting camps in Essex County, New York.
+We hunt Deer in several Locations in Essex and Hamilton County, New York.

 We hunt in the Northern Zone in Wildlife Management Units "5F", "5H" and "5G".

 On non-guided hunts we direct you to areas that have good deer in them.

 Our knowledge of Adirondack Whitetail feeding patterns, and the rutting season will help you to have a successful hunt.